caesaranyogu/cybersecurity-portfolio./README.md

 Proud Experience:

-My experience in Polkadot's blockchain academy on cryptography and the mechanisms and processes of blockchain security was a tremendously rewarding and insightful course into high and low level concepts.
-I got to attend classes, graduate and even help fellow cohort classmates on discord.
-It was a powerful experience that opened my world to the many possibilities amd applications of cybersecurity.
+One of the most rewarding experiences in my cybersecurity journey was attending and graduating from Polkadot’s Blockchain Academy, where I deepened my understanding of both high- and low-level cryptographic concepts and the core mechanisms behind blockchain security.

+The program provided rigorous, hands-on insight into the secure design of decentralized systems, and it significantly expanded my perspective on the intersection between blockchain technology and modern cybersecurity practices.

+Beyond the curriculum, I had the opportunity to support fellow cohort members via Discord, fostering collaboration and shared learning.
+This experience not only solidified my technical foundation but also reinforced my passion for helping others grow in this space.
+It was a pivotal chapter that continues to inspire my work across cloud security, security architecture, and threat intelligence—within blockchain and beyond.